 So why do they exist?

-If you’re working for a large company, the primary reason for a content calendar is because you need to have the content you’re posting approved – whether it’s a manager or a client.
-The copy needs to be on-brand and have the strongest language possible for engagement – so another person critically evaluating each post before it goes out it why this exists.
+If you’re working for a large company, you might also need content to be approved by a manager or a client.
+The copy needs to be on-brand and have the strongest language possible for engagement – so another person critically evaluating each post before it goes out is often why this exists.

-A content calendar can be useful for your records.
-For agencies, this could be a record of ensuring you’ve met your content quota for a client, for a large business, records can be useful if a legal dispute arises, and for a small business, a record of content can be useful if you want to reuse ideas from successful content year-on-year.
+A content calendar can be useful for record keeping.
+For agencies, this could be a record of ensuring you’ve met your content quota for a client and for a small business, a record of content can be useful if you want to reuse ideas year-on-year.

-And, of course, if you’re taking a holiday or you’ve got a big week coming up, knowing that your social media content is scheduled and will keep ticking away can be a relief.
+And, of course, if you’re taking a holiday or you’ve got a big week coming up, knowing that your social media content is scheduled for the whole two weeks means they only time you need to pick up your phone is to take some selfies with baby elephants.
+(Or whatever your dream holiday includes!!)

 For those with businesses who are concerned about the rigidity of a content calendar which might lose the fresh, playful nature of your posts – remember that having a content calendar doesn’t mean that you simply stop posting spontaneous content.
 It’s just a tool to help you forward plan.
-You can most certainly have the best of both worlds.
+You can most certainly post spontaneously if you like – but this just ensures you’re also hitting your big picture goals each week, too.

 What’s in a social media content calendar?